ericlenio/scrash/README.md

 of exported shell variables, with prefix of `SCR_`.
 (Type `-vars` to see the full list of shell variables.)

+# Profile layout
+A profile may contain these files:

 # Supported operating systems
 Tested on Darwin (Mac), Linux, Raspian (Raspberry Pi), and OpenBSD.
 Almost certainly would be fine with FreeBSD.